Search by Keyword

 The second intro then begins, which repeats the exact pattern we just heard instrumentally.
 The only difference here is that Paul's double-tracked vocals now appear, screaming the lyrics, “Oh yeah, all right / Are you gonna be in my dreams / tonight?”
 This time, instead of playing just a two measure drum solo as in the previous intro, Ringo plays an impressive eight measure solo which continues to focus on the toms but with a pulsing kick drum beat that pounds out a steady eighth-note beat throughout.
 Together with the first four measures of guitars and vocals, this solo combines to make this second intro twelve measures long.

 This moves into the solo section of the track, which totals 28 measures in length.
 All 28 measures contain the rhythm track of George and John playing two sets of dissonant chords on their guitars repeatedly while Paul and Ringo plod away on their instruments with a steady rhythm backdrop.
 Ringo starts off riding on closed hi-hats with a strategic open hi-hat accent pattern for the first four measures but then quickly abandons this to simply leaving the hi-hats open for the rest of this section, increasing the sizzling cymbals' intensity as the measures proceed.
-Starting at measure five, Paul, John and George add their backing vocals repeating “love you / love you,” these repeating throughout the full amount of measures from this point forward.
+Starting at measure five, Paul adds his multi-tracked backing vocals repeating “love you / love you,” these repeating throughout the full amount of measures from this point forward.

 Then, starting with measure eleven, Paul, George and John, in that order, play guitar solo segments that juxtapose and compliment each other.
 Each soloist plays three two-measure solos, Paul's being heard in measures 11 / 12, 17 / 18 and 23 / 24, George's in measures 13 / 14, 19 / 20 and 25 / 26, and John's in measures 15 / 16, 21 / 22 and 27 / 28.